 Interested in expanding your professional expertise in Historic Preservation?

 The program is now offering online courses open to individuals who hold an undergraduate degree from a four-year university.
-A proposed Graduate Certificate in Historic Preservation can soon be earned with the successful completion of six Historic Preservation courses.
+A Graduate Certificate in Historic Preservation can be earned with the successful completion of five Historic Preservation courses.